Environmentalism of the poor: The "gospel of eco-efficiency"

-According to Joan Martinez Alier, some of the most prominent proponents of the 'gospel of ecoefficiency are Gifford Pinchot in the USA and the Wuppertal Institute for Climate, Environment and Energy in Europe.
+According to Joan Martinez Alier, some of the most prominent proponents of the 'gospel of ecoefficiency are Gifford Pinchot in the US and the Wuppertal Institute for Climate, Environment and Energy in Europe.
 Pinchot was the head of the United States Forest Service during the Progressive Era, and advocated the conservation of the nation's reserves by planned use and renewal.
 The Wuppertal Institute pioneered industrial ecology in Europe during the 90s, and designed several high-efficiency products such as the Passive house and also developed indicators such as the material input per unit of service (MIPS).